gamma-opt/book-club/Wolsey2021/Wolsey2021.md

 In COP, the objective is finding a subset from a set of feasible subsets $\mathcal{F}$ from $N$ (i.e, combinations of elements in $N$) such that an attribute of the items $j \in N$ is optimised.

-LP and MIP are very much look-alikes, and that is whyn LP theory underpins the understanding and solving of MIPs.
+LP and MIP are very much look-alikes, and that is why LP theory underpins the understanding and solving of MIPs.
 One idea that immediately comes to place is the notion of rounding, which has its role in the solving of MIPs, but in more sophisticated way than first thought.

 ![](https://i.imgur.com/mFkHYI0.png)